sendle/print-openapi/README.md

 print-openapi <openapi-file> <output-file>

 Options:
-  --tags=list,of,tags      Only these endpoints/pages will be in the output.
+  --tags=list,of,tags      Only these endpoints/pages will be included in the output.
 ```

 The OpenAPI file is your OpenAPI file.

 The Output file is where the generated HTML will go.

-`--tags` refers to the tags that can be assigned to [OpenAPI operations](https://spec.openapis.org/oas/v3.1.0#operation-object), and to our custom markdown pages as defined by our extension below. (note, not working right now, but hopefully it will work soon 🙏)
+`--tags` refers to the tags that can be assigned to [OpenAPI operations](https://spec.openapis.org/oas/v3.1.0#operation-object), and to our custom markdown pages as defined our [`x-pages` extension](openapi-extensions.md).

-## OpenAPI extensions

-...

 ## License